ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 This code was tested on a system with the following specifications:

-- operating system: Ubuntu 16.04.6 LTS
+- operating system: Windows 10
-- CPU: Intel Xeon Silver 4110
+- CPU: Intel i5
-- memory (RAM): 125GB
+- memory (RAM): 16GB
 - disk storage: 500GB
-- GPU: 1x NVIDIA Titan Xp
+- GPU: 1x NVIDIA Titan

 The main software requirements are Python 3.7